 Branded Fulfillment – Branded fulfillment services will pick, pack, and ship products while allowing the opportunity to provide some level of branding during this process.
 This type of fulfillment service is ideal for companies who want some level of control over how their products are branded in transit and stored on a warehouse shelf.

 Hybrid Fulfillment – Hybrid fulfillment is the combination of blind and branded fulfillment services.
-This means that orders from certain channels will be picked, packed, and shipped without revealing you as the seller, while orders from other channels will allow for
+This means that orders from certain channels will be picked, packed, and shipped without revealing you as the seller.

 1. Types Of Fulfillment Services Transportation

 The most important factor in shipping is the time it takes to get a package to the customer.
 If a shipper can be successful in this area, the chances of having repeat customers are great.

 The following information will help you understand the different ways a product can be shipped to its destination and how it can affect your business.
 The most used way to ship products is by ground or surface transportation.

 This method of shipping is usually cheaper than other forms of shipping, but it also takes longer to deliver.
 Many companies use this method if there is no rush for a delivery.